 (12) When we imagine an image of Harrison Ford as standing for Dekker we imagine that same image as standing for someone.

-But given the inferential leanings of English, we also have it that
+But given the inferential leanings of English, this gives it in turn that

 (13) When we imagine an image of Harrison Ford as standing for someone, there is something that we imagine that image of Ford as standing for.